Coronavirus digest: US lawmakers block COVID vaccine mandate | DW | 09.12.2021

 Australia's New South Wales state, home to Sydney, recorded 420 new infections on Thursday, its biggest rise in COVID cases in around two months.
 Most of the cases are linked to the delta variant.

-Relatedly, people who attended a pub quiz in Sydney have also tested positive for the virus.
+Relatedly, dozens of people who attended a pub quiz in Sydney tested positive for the virus this week.
 They're waiting to see if they've been infected with omicron.
 Three cases of omicron have also been detected among people who went on a harbor party cruise.

 Pakistan detected the first case of the omicron variant of the coronavirus on Thursday, according to local media reports.